Rjesh2006/Q_m_l/Quantum_machine_learning(QML).md/difference.md

 ## Quantum Machine Learning (QML)

-Quantum machine learning utilizes the principles of quantum computing to enhance machine learning algorithms.
-Quantum computers leverage properties like superposition and entanglement to access complex and higher-dimensional feature spaces, potentially solving problems faster than classical computers.
+***Quantum machine learning utilizes the principles of quantum computing to enhance machine learning algorithms.
+Quantum computers leverage properties like superposition and entanglement to access complex and higher-dimensional feature spaces, potentially solving problems faster than classical computers.E***

 ### Key Differences and Advantages of QML: